 MA-NEM students work with an academic adviser to assist with course selection, registration and graduation application.
-For Fall 2022, Kathren Sammis will serve as the MA-NEM adviser and can be reached at kathren.sammis@asu.edu.
+For Fall 2023, Patricia Abracia will serve as the MA-NEM adviser and can be reached at Patricia.Abracia@asu.edu.

 Career Services